 I love a good map.
 I’ve got maps hanging on my walls.
 I go to the bookstore to read maps.
 Whenever I navigate my way home using only a map, I feel like I must have some innate bushcraft skills.
-And if you’ve read my posts about traveling in Maine, you’re probably sick of me talking about the DeLorme Atlas and Gazetteer by now.
-(I really cannot help this–these atlases have a cult following in the Pine Tree State.)
+And if you’ve read my posts about traveling in Maine, you’re probably sick of me talking about the DeLorme Atlas by now.

-But while reading paper maps will always inspire a sense of get-up-and-go adventure for me, I’m not totally opposed to using tech for planning my trips (and sometimes navigating on the ground, but don’t tell anyone).
+But while reading paper maps will always inspire a sense of get-up-and-go adventure for me, I’m not totally opposed to using tech for planning my trips and navigating on the ground.

-This is so helpful, especially if you’re a really visual person or enjoy using maps.
-But even if you’re not, it’s still really useful to see where everything is in relation to each other as you plan your trip because it helps you be realistic about your plans.
+This is so helpful, especially if you’re a visual person or enjoy using maps.
+But even if you’re not, it’s still really useful to see where everything is in relation to each other as you plan your trip, vacation, or holiday because it helps you be realistic about your plans.